 If you’re wondering whether you should get a business credit card, consider why other business owners have gotten one.

 Some of the top reasons business owners get business credit cards include a desire to keep business and personal expenses separate, access different bonus categories and establish a business credit history.

 3. Eligibility is based on more factors than the average credit card

-Issuers look at both your personal and business credit history to determine if you’re approved and what terms you qualify for.
+Issuers look at both your personal and business credit history to determine if you’re approved for a business credit card and what terms you qualify for.
 While responsible past use of credit will impact your chances the most, make sure the personal credit bureaus Experian, TransUnion and Equifax have accurate information, as well as business credit bureaus such as Dun & Bradstreet, Experian Business Credit and Equifax Small Business.